Quaker's Wood

 Quaker's Wood (also known as "Twill Furlong") is a Quaker burial ground in the parish of Freckleton, near Preston, Lancashire, which was established in 1725.
-Situated at the side of Lower Lane, about midway between the village of Freckleton and the town of Kirkham, the ground is a small roughly rectangular plot, of about 420 m2.
+Situated at the north east side of Lower Lane, about midway between the village of Freckleton and the town of Kirkham, the ground is a small roughly rectangular plot, of about 420 m2.
 It is surrounded by a low hedge and contains about 20 trees of various ages and species.
 Although it is the resting place for perhaps as many as 35 persons, it has only one gravestone.

 History

 George Fox founded the Religious Society of Friends, better known as "The Quakers" in 1647.
 They typically met in private homes, had no set liturgy and did not employ a hierarchical ecclesiastical structure.
 Many Quakers escaped persecution in England by migrating to William Penn's colony of Pennsylvania in North America, as part of what was seen as a "holy experiment".
 The Quakers established a meeting house in Freckleton, Lancashire in 1689 at the house of Lawrence Coulborne.

 By the 1720s, the Quakers in Freckleton were holding their weekly meeting at the Marsh Farm.
 In 1725, John Brown donated to them the "Twill Furlong", located on Lower Lane, the road to Kirkham.
-The plot became the Quaker burial ground and was known as "Quaker's Wood," and is the final resting place for about 35 Quakers.
-Befitting their tradition of humility and equality, the Quakers typically only planted trees to memorialize their loved ones rather than erecting engraved headstones.
+The plot became the Quaker burial ground and was known as "Quaker's Wood," and is the final resting place for about 35 people.
+Befitting their tradition of humility and equality, the Quakers typically only planted trees to memorialize their loved ones, rather than erecting engraved headstones.

 In 1796 the Quakers established a "penny school" at Grades Farm, which remained in operation until 1885 and served generations of young people.
 In the early 1800s, the number of Quakers declined in Freckleton and they joined with a smaller group at Newton-with-Scales, holding their meetings at High Gate Hall.
 In 1835, a meeting house was erected at Foldside Farm.
 They continued their penny school and their charitable activities.
 In 1868 Joseph Jesper, a hatter who lived in nearby Preston, moved with his family to Freckleton and attempted to revive the Quaker movement.
 In 1870 Jesper demolished the old meeting house and built a new meeting room on School Lane where the Quakers held their weekly meetings.
 In 1871 the new building was registered as a place of worship by John Satterwaite of Preston.